plating, anodizing, & finishing Q&As since 1989

 - Delray Beach, Florida

 A. The seal is hydrated aluminum oxide.
 The coating is aluminum oxide.
 Anything that will remove the seal will also attack the coating.
 So, no, you are stuck with this batch of parts.
 On the next run use generic homemade reagent grade nickel acetate.
 Most all proprietary seals do have surfactants for very good reason, however not for you.
-Also, follow the anodizing with a rinse, then 5% nitric acid to flush the aluminum sulfate out of the pores, then another rinse, then dye and/or seal.
+Also, follow the anodizing with a rinse, then 5% nitric acid to flush the aluminum sulphate out of the pores, then another rinse, then dye and/or seal.

 Robert H Probert Technical Services